GLOBAL MARKETS-Stocks, euro gain amid divergent Fed, ECB rate hike outlooks | Headlines

 GLOBAL MARKETS-Stocks, euro gain amid divergent Fed, ECB rate hike outlooks

-Global equity markets edged higher on Monday as hopes of a less aggressive Federal Reserve buoyed investor sentiment, while the euro hit a nine-month peak against the dollar on the rising likelihood of more jumbo interest rate hikes in Europe.
-The start of another big week for U.S. corporate earnings is expected to test a recent bounce in beaten-down technology and growth stocks as speculation grows that the Fed on Feb.
-1 will only raise its key rate by 25 basis points.
+The start of a big week for U.S. corporate earnings is expected to test a recent bounce in beaten-down technology and growth stocks as corporate executives discuss their outlook.
+Stocks are rallying as people mistakenly believe a proximate change in Fed policy will resolve worries about higher rates and their impact on the economy, said Jason Pride, chief investment office of private wealth at Glenmede in Philadelphia.

-Global equity markets edged higher on Monday as hopes of a less aggressive Federal Reserve buoyed investor sentiment, while the euro hit a nine-month peak against the dollar on the rising likelihood of more jumbo interest rate hikes in Europe.
+Global equity markets surged on Monday as easing recession fears and hopes of a less aggressive Federal Reserve buoyed sentiment, while the likelihood of more jumbo interest rate hikes in Europe pushed the euro to a nine-month peak against the dollar.
+Gains in chipmakers boosted beaten-down U.S. tech stocks as the market priced in a 95.8% probability of the Fed raising rates by 25 basis points to a range of 4.50% to 4.75% on Feb.
+1.

-The start of another big week for U.S. corporate earnings is expected to test a recent bounce in beaten-down technology and growth stocks as speculation grows that the Fed on Feb.
-1 will only raise its key rate by 25 basis points.
-European shares edged up 0.41% as declining natural gas prices have eased recession fears in the euro zone, despite expectations the European Central Bank will hike rates by 50 basis points on Feb.
-2 and in March, a Reuters poll shows.
+Easing fears of a recession also helped lift equities, as they did in the euro zone, despite expectations the European Central Bank will hike rates by 50 basis points both on Feb.
+2 and in March, a Reuters poll showed.
+The start of a big week for U.S. corporate earnings is expected to test a recent bounce in beaten-down technology and growth stocks as corporate executives discuss their outlook.

-The euro shot to $1.0927 as it climbs from a two-decade low of $0.953 in September, but the single currency later pared gains against the dollar to $1.0867.
+Stocks are rallying as people mistakenly believe a proximate change in Fed policy will resolve worries about higher rates and their impact on the economy, said Jason Pride, chief investment office of private wealth at Glenmede in Philadelphia.
+"We are already at a point where if we stick at these numbers and hold them for a period of time, it is not good for the economy," said Pride, referring to rates that are now "restrictive" and squeezing economic growth.

 "The combination of a risk-off mood in the stock market and the divergence between the Fed and ECB allowed the euro to make new highs above 109," said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
+Sterling traded at $1.2366, down 0.22%, while the Australian dollar, seen as a proxy for risk appetite, rose 0.80% to $0.7022.
+The Japanese yen weakened 0.82% at 130.65 per dollar.

-Treasury yields crept up to further erode a recent bond rally that some investors say was overdone in reflecting fears that the U.S. economy may soon enter a recession.
-The yield on 10-year Treasury notes rose 2.4 basis points to 3.508%.
+Treasury yields rose to further erode a recent bond rally that some investors say was overdone in reflecting fears that the U.S. economy may soon enter a recession.
+The yield on 10-year Treasury notes rose 3.7 basis points to 3.521%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)